 For starters, here is a brief summary of a report by the “Australian and New Zealand Journal of Obstetrics and Gynaecology” who conducted a study including 612 pregnant women who were 40+weeks pregnant.
 The study aimed to identify whether castor oil was indeed an effective natural method for inducing labor, and whether or not it had harmful side effects on either the mother or the fetus.

-Final thoughts: Drinking castor oil to induce labor
+Final thoughts: Castor Oil to Induce labor risks

 Don’t hesitate to let me know what you think about drinking castor oil to induce labor.
-Please do share your experiences or possible other studies you have read with the Castor Oil guide community by leaving a comment below!
+Please do share your experiences!

 There are PLENTY of benefits of castor oil other than using it for labor/laxative purposes.
 See them now: